MKelm/pcms-advanced-community/readme.txt

 -----------
 | Changes |
 -----------

+Revision 0.11 (19.05.2013)
+- Added last changes table to detect changes for caching -- Added change detection for surfer_gallery_folders and surfer_gallery_images in gallery modules
+--- set last change of folders and images in folders and upload module -- Added change detection for all types of contacts in contact modules
+--- set last change of contacts for all types in Surfer/Contact/Changes.php -- Added change detection for surfer in surfer page
+- Changed surfers page to surfer contacts page only, use boxes for the deprecated display modes
+- Added constants in surfers boxes to use dynamic cache identifier values or not
+- Splitted surfers box into surfers last action, surfers registration and contacts box to get valid cache ids for each display mode
+- Splitted comments box into page comments box, surfer comments box and image comments box to get valid cache ids for each output type
+- Added cache identifier definitions to modules
+- Added show paging option to surfers page module
+- Added dynamic data categories option to surfer page module
+- Added patches for community/content_profile module

 Revision 0.10 (18.05.2013)
 - Added notify-method in connector to support notifications from other module packages